technologiestiftung/weihnachtsmarktkarte/README.md

 The app is deployed to the cloud with [Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).

+## Map

+The basemap style was created with maptiler (https://www.maptiler.com/).
+The dark map style that is used in the application is located in our repo under: weihnachtsmarktkarte/src/components/Map/mapstyle.json.
+If you would like to use this particular style feel free to copy it.
+Please note, that you would need to update the MAPKEY with your own project's mapkey.

 ## Page analytics

 We use [Matomo](https://matomo.org/) for website analytics.
 Matomo is respectful of the users' privacy, the page visits are tracked anonymously.